Risk Management

 Within the Group's businesses, the utilization of IT is essential particularly in the Delivery Business and the Logistics Business from the perspective of real-time management of transportation status, inventory management in warehousing operations.
 Furthermore, there is a high reliance on systems in accounting due to the centralized management of a large volume of transactions using systems.
 SG Systems Co., Ltd. is a Group subsidiary which performs system development, maintenance and operation, and develops and provides logistics systems inside and outside the Group.

-Although no problems have arisen at present and appropriate development is being conducted to avoid risk, in the event of system trouble (caused by the discovery of a severe bug, hacking unauthorized access due to an event such as a cyber attack, or a computer virus infection, or the like) or trouble at a system recipient, hacking or a virus infection, or trouble at a system provider, there is a possibility of suspension of the Group's business operations and the incurrence of a large amount of expenses due to responses to system problems or claims for compensation for damages from the Company's customers, and this may have an impact on the Group's business, financial position and operating results as a result.
+Although appropriate development is being conducted to avoid risk, in the event of system trouble (caused by the discovery of a severe bug, hacking unauthorized access due to an event such as a cyber attack, or a computer virus infection, or the like) or trouble at a system recipient, hacking or a virus infection, or trouble at a system provider, there is a possibility of suspension of the Group's business operations and the incurrence of a large amount of expenses due to responses to system problems or claims for compensation for damages from the Company's customers, and this may have an impact on the Group's business, financial position and operating results as a result.

 5 Risks Related to Litigation, Other Legal Procedures and Disasters, etc.